heilaaks/snippy/docs/dev/SCRIBBLING.md

        command line options.
 The command line option is the long format without leading hyphens.
 For example:

-       "Search result are returned with the `sall` option."
+       "Search result are returned with the ``sall`` option."

        It is assumed that when code comments are read, the reader is familiar with the command line option.
-This format is shorter than for example `-c|--content` for the code and test comment.
+This format is shorter than for example ``-c|--content`` for the code and test comment.

        Markdown or HTML formatted document is generated from code and tests where the Markdown code span can be used to highlight command line options.

+       Double backtics must be used Sphinx does not format single backtics to highlight the text.
+Double backtics seem to work at least in Dillinger online Markdown editor.

     3. User guides must use short and long formats from command line options